ikotun-dev/botsy/readme.md

 - Customer service AI chatbot
 - Comes with an SDK you can integrate

-- Would complete ReadME later ❤️
+- Proper ReadME & Documentation later ❤️